 DO SOMETHING TOGETHER

-You were perfect so that I don’t have to be.
+Jesus, you were perfect so that I don’t have to be.
 Help me to trust that you are better than any sin, just like you trusted God when you were tempted to sin.
+Amen.